-Maiya Devi Girls' College is situated in Bharatpur ward no. 10, Chitwan, on the side of East-West Highway.
-It is centrally located and hence students from various districts of Nepal like Nawalparasi, Makawanpur, Dhadhing, Gorkha, Tanahun, Lamjung, Baglung, Parbat and others who use easy access for higher education in Chitwan.
-It is a leading independent public college for girls' that was established in 2000 AD (2057 BS) in Bharatpur, Chitwan and since then it has continuously been running various TU affiliated programs.
+Maiya Devi Girls' College is located in Bharatpur ward no. 10, Chitwan, beside of East-West Highway.
+It is centrally located and hence students from various districts of Nepal like Nawalparasi, Makawanpur, Dhadhing, Gorkha, Tanahun, Lamjung, Baglung, Parbat and others use easy access for higher education in Chitwan.
+It is a leading independent public college for girls that was established in 2000 AD (2057 BS) and since then it has continuously been running various TU affiliated programs.
 It is about 145 Kilometers from Kathmandu.
-It has been functioning on its own land and building in the centre location of Bharatpur municipality.
-Within short span of time, the college has become the foundation for women empowerment in Education.
-The credit of its establishment definitely goes to the local academicians, social workers and more prominent philanthropic personality Ms. Maiya Devi Shrestha, Honourable patron of the college who has provided the financial support to buy the land and build the physical infrastructure, as well as praiseworthy suggestion and advice at the every moment.
+It has been functioning on its own land and building in the prime location of Bharatpur municipality.
+Within short span of time, the college has become the foundation for women empowerment in education.
+The credit of its establishment definitely goes to the local academicians, social workers and prominent philanthropic personality Ms. Maiya Devi Shrestha, Honourable patron of the college who has provided financial support to buy the land and build the physical infrastructure, as well as praiseworthy suggestion and advice at every moment.